microsoft/PSRule/docs/commands/PSRule/en-US/Invoke-PSRule.md

 ### -Path

-A path to one or more rules to evaluate.
+One or more paths to search for rule definitions within.
+If this parameter is not specified the current working path will be used.

 ```yaml
 Type: String[]